Personal injury protection ("PIP') insurance coverage in Maryland is available more often than the insurance companies

 It is important to remember that Maryland law (Insurance Code Section 19-508) allows insurers to set a one-year "statute of limitations" as the time in which a no-fault claim must be brought from the date of the accident.
-If you or your lawyer makes a claim on your behalf after 12 months, you may be ineligible for these benefits.Questions and Answers About PIP
+That is a hard deadline.
+If you make your claim on your behalf after 12 months, you may be ineligible for these benefits.Questions and Answers About Maryland PIP

 Question: I was a passenger in my friend's vehicle.
 He does not have PIP.
 I don't have any either.
 Can I still make a PIP claim on my friend's policy?